Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/key.md

 >
 > You do not directly set the key with this parameter.

-Enter the name of the indirection file (preceded by the &lt;file-symb> character specific to each system) that contains the set of keys associated with the {{< TransferCFT/axwayvariablesComponentShortName  >}}.
-The post-installation default values are:
+Enter the name of the indirection file (preceded by the &lt;file- symb> character specific to each system) that contains the set of keys associated with the {{< TransferCFT/axwayvariablesComponentShortName  >}}.
+The post- installation default values are:

 - Unix and HP NonStop: @conf/cft.key
 - Windows: #conf/cft.key